Its-Just-Nans/rt/files/about.md

 This website have been created by @Its-Just-Nans for `R&T` students.

-If you found a bug on the website or want to improve it, you can do some [Pull Request](https://github.com/Its-Just-Nans/rt/pulls) or create [Issues](https://github.com/Its-Just-Nans/rt/issues).
+If you found a bug on the website, you can create [Issues](https://github.com/Its-Just-Nans/rt/issues).

 Unfortunately, I work on this website on my free time so maybe I will not have the time to correct bugs or accept pull request (sorry :confused:)